Sunday, October 19, 2025

 She hadn’t spoken in months.
 I mean, they didn’t hear her voice.
 I’m getting chills right now again.
 And we all, myself, the physical therapist and the mom just stood there and we were just crying.
 As parents, as providers, and we were so happy and.
 That day, I think she said bye also.
 And this was her slow climb back to speaking.

-And I, I don’t know if she had a traumatic event, why the selective mutism came, but it came and I was, I just, can you believe like this moment of swinging her and we do find a lot that kiddos, um, who will come to the gym will have breakthroughs like this.
+And I, I don’t know if she had a traumatic event, why the selective mutism came, but it came and I was, I just, can you believe like this moment of swinging her.

 Luba: Especially my foreign parents, they immediately assume that like something’s wrong with their child.
 And rather than, and this is where I advocate and have been for years.